BenRogersWPG/WebSearch/README.md

 ## Features

-- **NEW** Add multiple search engines in the extension settings and pick from them when performing a search
+- Add multiple search engines in the extension settings and pick from them when performing a search
 - Extension Settings for your own customizations (choose literally any website with a search feature)
 - Available as a right click menu for easy access
 - Simple and clean Command Pallete entry
 - Easy to use and configure
+- **NEW** Runs on Visual Studio Code for the Web (vscode.dev)

 ## How To Use